animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 ## Layout animations

-You can use the `<Transition />` component to do layout animations:
+You can do impossible layout animations, like animating between a `flex` and `grid` layout among other things — the only thing you have to do is change the DOM, and leave the rest to Animotion:

 <LayoutAnimation />